 Joining the 500-goal club places Kane in direct comparison with every great scorer in NHL history.
 The list includes Wayne Gretzky’s impossible 894 goals, Gordie Howe’s 801, and Brett Hull’s 741.
 It includes active stars like Alex Ovechkin, who leads all current players with 915 goals and continues chasing Gretzky’s record.
 It includes Sidney Crosby (649), Steven Stamkos (600), Evgeni Malkin (523), and John Tavares (509), making Kane the sixth active player to reach the milestone.

-Detroit’s playoff push gives Kane’s final chapters additional meaning.
+Detroit’s playoff push gives Kane’s current chapter immediate stakes.
 The Red Wings haven’t reached the postseason since 2016, ending a streak of 25 consecutive playoff appearances that represented the longest in major American sports history.
-Kane knows what playoff hockey demands after experiencing it 127 times during his Blackhawks tenure.
-His leadership and experience could prove invaluable for a young Detroit roster learning to compete for the first time.
+Kane has played 127 career playoff games during his Blackhawks tenure, more postseason experience than every other player currently on Detroit’s roster combined.